wp-plugins/custom-facebook-feed/README.txt

 5. Adding the shortcode to a widget

 == Changelog ==

+= 1.3.4 =
+* New: Email addresses within the post text are now hyperlinked
+* Fix: Links beginning with 'www' are now also hyperlinked

 = 1.3.3 =
 * New: Added support for events - display the event details (name, location, date/time, description) directly in the feed